FyroxEngine/Fyrox/rg3d-ui/README.md

 Retained mode, general purpose, graphics API agnostic user interface library.
 Inspired by WPF.

+**WARNING:** even this crate has `rg3d` prefix in its name, it could be used separately without any issues.

 ## Features

 - More than 28 widgets